 - This post is also not about which type of schooling I prefer or think is right.
-I think both systems are right in different situations.
+I think both homeschooling and pubic schooling is right in different situations.
 It is not for us to decide what kind of schooling is right for someone else or someone else’s kids.
 That is a decision we must make as a family with God’s direction.
 Nothing more.
 Nothing less.

 Hypocrite!
 First remove the beam of wood from your own eye & then you will see clearly to remove the speck from your brother’s eye!
 (Matthew 7:5)

 Okay, so back to what I was saying.
 Both public school AND homeschooling have faults.
 Don’t believe me?
 Here’s just a few examples.